 I am one minute older than my brother.
 I existed on Earth for 60 seconds before he decided to join me — slow poke.
 Some twins might recount this story with bitterness, upset that their sibling stole the birthday spotlight, but not me — not us.
 Alexander and I work as a team; we always have.
 He knows that I secretly enjoy the dumb texts he sends me, including the time he crashed my computer by pasting 100,000 heart emojis in one message, and he knows how to give me a real hug when I need more love than an emoji can send.
-Zoe Phillips, LSA senior.
+Zoe Phillips, LSA junior.

 A (tiny) list of things I love:

 A kind word from a stranger on the walk to class.
 Finding out someone loves that book and author, too.
 The sound of their laugh — pure, spontaneous, an accident that almost didn’t happen.
 A shared copy of “All The Light We Cannot See.”
 Thin upstrokes and downstrokes: calligraphy pen against paper.
 Pale blue hand-me-down picnic blanket on dewy grass, soft.
 Running to catch the sunrise even though you have already captured a thousand more.
 Twirling the curls in their hair, wanting them for myself.
 Firecrackers, the lingering smell of incense hanging in the air, a flickering spark in the darkness.
 Quinna Halim, LSA freshman.